-- Don’t contain gluten, so they’re easier to digest and are suitable for people with gluten intolerance.
+- Don’t contain gluten, so they’re easier to digest and suitable for people with gluten intolerance.

-In addition, these seed crackers are the perfect accompaniment to any breakfast, snack, or appetizer.
+In addition, these seed crackers are the perfect companion to any breakfast, snack or appetizer.

 Unlike the commercial alternatives, they don’t contain any additives, artificial flavorings, harmful fats, or excessive sodium.